Monma9955/e-learning_system/README.md

 - has_one :user_name, dependent: :destroy
 - has_many :administrators, dependent: :destroy
-- has_many :contents, through: :administrators
+- has_many :articles, through: :administrators

 - has_many :transactions, dependent: :destroy
-- has_many :contents, through: :transactions
+- has_many :articles, through: :transactions
 - has_one :recommend_transaction, -> {where(recommend: true)}, class_name: 'Transaction'
-- has_one :recommend_content, through: :recommend_transaction, source: :content
+- has_one :recommend_article, through: :recommend_transaction, source: :article

 - has_many :groups, dependent: :destroy